dv-sharma/DevOps_Project-2/README.md

-# Deploying remote Nginx Server which hosts a static HTML website on Amazon Linux (EC2) using Automation (Ansible)
+# Deploying remote Nginx Server which hosts a static HTML website on AWS Linux (EC2) using Automation (Ansible)
 ### DESCRIPTION

 #### PROJECT IDEA